-Our agreements with customers using premium editions of Video Cloud include contractual obligations to indemnify them against claims that our products infringe the intellectual property rights of third parties.
+Our agreements with customers often include contractual obligations to indemnify them against claims that our products infringe the intellectual property rights of third parties.
 The results of any intellectual property litigation to which we might become a party, or for which we are required to provide indemnification, may force us to do one or more of the following:

-- cease selling or using products or services that incorporate the challenged intellectual property; - make substantial payments for costs or damages: - · obtain a license, which may not be available on reasonable terms, to sell or use the relevant technology; or - redesign those products or services to avoid infringement.
+- cease selling or using products or services that incorporate the challenged intellectual property; - · make substantial payments for costs or damages; - · obtain a license, which may not be available on reasonable terms, to sell or use the relevant technology; or - redesign those products or services to avoid infringement.